-You hear your heating system kick on and you’re ready for a comfy blast of warm air, but instead all you have is cool air blowing.
+You listen to your furnace turn on and you’re ready for a comfy blast of warm air, but instead all you have is cool air blowing.
 That’s no good in freezing temperatures!

-There are a couple reasons why your heating system could be blowing cold air.
-Finch Air Conditioning & Heating is here with some of them to help you detect the culprit.
+There are a few reasons why your furnace could be blowing cold air.
+Finch Air Conditioning & Heating is here with some of them to help you detect the problem.

-It might seem silly, but the thermostat is where you should start.
+It may seem silly, but the thermostat is where you should start.
 It’s the starting place for any furnace technician, too.
 Verify the system is set to “auto as opposed to “on.”
-If the thermostat is set to “on” then your HVAC system will blow continuously, even when it isn’t heating the air being produced, thus blasting cold air.
-Changing it to “auto” will make sure the heating system only blows when it’s actually heating the air to keep your home warm and cozy.
+If the thermostat is set to “on” then your HVAC system will blow continuously, even when it is not actually heating the air coming out, thus blasting cold air.
+Changing it to “auto” will make sure the furnace only blows when it’s truly heating the air to keep your home warm and cozy.

 Most air filters need to be changed once a month to keep them from growing dirty and clogged.
-If air filters aren’t swapped out often enough, the soiled air filter may obstruct airflow into your heating system.
-If this happens, it can overheat your equipment, causing the equipment to stop heating as a safety measure.
+If they aren’t swapped out often enough, the soiled air filter may obstruct airflow into your heating system.
+If this occurs, it can overheat your equipment, causing the equipment to stop heating as a safety measure.

-If your duct work contains leaks, connection troubles, or was designed incorrectly, it could permit warm air from the heating system to seep out.
-This would not only cause your heating equipment to give off cold air, it could seriously run up your energy bills since your furnace is heating non-living space, and will have to work more to keep your home comfortable.
+If your duct work has leaks, connection troubles, or was not designed properly, it could allow warm air from the heating system to seep out.
+This would not only cause your heating equipment to give off cold air, it could seriously run up your energy bills since your furnace is heating non-living space, and will have to work more to keep your home warm.

 There are many other reasons that your heating system could give off cold air.
-Call Finch Air Conditioning & Heating today and we’ll send an expert to diagnose your problem and get your home warm and cozy again in no time.
-If you have yet to turn on your furnace but don’t want to get left in the cold, contact us about our fall promotion and find out how you can save money on a fall tune-up.
+Call Finch Air Conditioning & Heating today and we’ll send a technician to diagnose your issue and get your home warm and cozy again in no time.
+If you haven’t turned on your furnace yet but don’t want to get left in the cold, contact us about our fall promotion and learn how you can save money on a fall tune-up.